raspberrypilearning/rainbow-message/en/step_3.md

 --- task ---

-**Choose**: You can choose different colours from the rainbow colour palette for the text colour and background colour of each letter.
+**Choose**: You can choose different colours from the rainbow colour palette for the text and background colour of each letter.

 For example, for the letter `e` you could change the colours from `violet` and `red` to `indigo` and `blue`.